BRIDGING COMMUNITY

 and weave our voices in a safe, and supportive intergenerational sisterhood.

-• There are no auditions, no solos, no performing, and no reading music.
+There are no auditions, no solos, no performing

-• All children including nursing infants are welcome in the circle as able.
+All children including nursing infants are welcome in the circle.

-We respect all journeys and paths of faith, value ancient traditions of women's circles.
+*We respect all paths of faith and journeys of Being and value ancient traditions of women's circles worldwide.

 WHAT WOMEN SAY